brevzin/cpp_proposals/2670_constexpr_allocation/constexpr-allocation.md

 # Proposal

-Between `std::mark_immutable_if_constexpr(p)`, `T propconst*` (the qualifier), and `propconst T*` (the specifier), the latter two provide a sound solution to the problem with neither false positives nor false negatives.
+Between `std::mark_immutable_if_constexpr(p)`, `T propconst*` (the qualifier), and `propconst(N) T*` (the specifier), the latter two provide a sound solution to the problem with neither false positives nor false negatives.
 The magic function is unsafe and, like Rust's `unsafe`, needs to be carefully reviewed, and can easily provide false negatives (accepted code that really should've been rejected).
 But, like Rust's `unsafe`, it should only appear in a very small number of places anyway, and making sure those uses are correct doesn't seem like an outrageous burden.
 After all, of all the types that own an allocation - there are probably way more containers (deep const) than smart pointers (shallow const) [^ratio], so a random use is more likely to be correct than not.

 [^ratio]: This might suggest that we should mark shallow const allocations as shallow const, rather than marking deep const allocations as deep const.
 The problem is that this requires users to take active action to reject bad code, rather than active action to allow good code -- which makes it more likely that the bad code will persist.
 On the other hand, how many smart pointers are there really?

 In [@P2670R0], I had argued that that `std::mark_immutable_if_constexpr(p)` was a better approach than `T propconst*` (the qualifier) on the basis of the complexity of the latter and the ultimately limited use of the former.
-But with the introduction of the `propconst T*` (the specifier) idea, I think it might be the right one: it's a sound solution to the problem, that is still limited in scope as far as language and library creep is concerned, while also being easier to explain and understand: we need to ensure that this const object's allocation only has const access, and we need to propagate const to ensure that is the case.
+But with the introduction of the `propconst(N) T*` (the specifier) idea, I think it might be the right one: it's a sound solution to the problem, that is still limited in scope as far as language and library creep is concerned, while also being easier to explain and understand: we need to ensure that this const object's allocation only has const access, and we need to propagate const to ensure that is the case.
 I think that's more straightforward to understand than `std::mark_immutable_if_constexpr` and, importantly, it's also safer: the facility can ensure correctness.

 Thus, I'm proposing that the right approach to solving the non-transient constexpr allocation problem is modify [@P1974R0] by changing `propconst` from a type qualifier to a storage class specifier, with two forms: `propconst` and `propconst(N)`.
 The former adds `const` at every layer of pointer/reference-ness, while the latter adds `const` only at the _outer_ `N` layers.
 But otherwise, with the same requirements on when non-transient allocation is allowed to persist.